Small Yellow Lady's Slipper (Cypripedium parviflorum)

 Flower bud.

-Seed capsule from previous year.
+Seed capsule from the previous year.
 This photo was taken in January.
-(I don't know which variety of Yellow Lady's Slipper this is, but they both look the same at this time of year!)
+(I don't know which variety of Yellow Lady's Slipper this is, but they both look the same at that time of year!).